o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 ### Are there any alternatives to this feature?
 <!-- - Provide any other designs that have been considered.
 Explain what the impact might be to not doing this.
 - If there is any prior art or approaches with other frameworks in the same domain, explain how they may have solved this problem or implemented this feature. -->
 The effort needs to be taken to adjust the existing code to the deprecation of Gazebo Classic and `gazebo_msgs`. *ROS 2 Simulation Interfaces* are the upcoming simulation standard that was primarily designed by O3DE *sig-simulation* developers.
-It will be integrated into all simulation engines and, therefore, it makes no sense to
+It will be integrated into all major simulation engines and, therefore, should be integrated into O3DE.

+The proposed approach allows for a smooth transition from the previous implementation to the standard.
+We are open for suggestions on the architecture of the O3DE integration.

 ### How will users learn this feature?